AlfonsoJLuna/reflow-controller/README.md

 :---: | :---:
 Front | Back

-## About the hardware
+## Features

+* MCU: STM32F411CEU6 (WeAct MiniF4 "Black Pill" module).
+* Sensors: K-Type thermocouple to digital converter.
+Compatible with both MAX31855 and MAX6675.
+MAX31855 is recommended.
+* Display: 2" 240×320 IPS ST7789 (Waveshare 17344 module).
+* Inputs: 3x Push buttons to navigate the menu.
+* Outputs: 2x 5V 2A outputs capable of driving solid state relays as well as inductive loads (mechanical relays, fans).
+* Buzzer: Alarm buzzer.
+* Power: 5V provided via USB-C or screw terminals.

+## Where to get

 Feel free to build one yourself!
-The components have been carefully chosen to be easy to source and assemble by hand.
+The components are easy to source and assemble by hand.

 * [Gerbers](https://github.com/AlfonsoJLuna/reflow-oven/tree/master/Hardware/v0.1/Gerbers)
 * [Schematics](https://raw.githubusercontent.com/AlfonsoJLuna/reflow-oven/master/Hardware/v0.1/reflow-oven.pdf)
 * [Interactive BOM](http://htmlpreview.github.io/?https://raw.githubusercontent.com/AlfonsoJLuna/reflow-oven/master/Hardware/v0.1/ibom.html)

-## About the firmware
+## How to use

+### Configuration

+* Edit configurable parameters in `Configuration.h` if needed.
+* Edit the profiles in `Profile.cpp` if needed.
+You can also add extra profiles.

-### How to build/flash
+### How to build and flash

 1. Install STM32CubeProgrammer and the Arduino IDE.
 2. From the Boards Manager, install `STM32 Cores 1.9.0` or later, following [this tutorial](https://github.com/stm32duino/wiki/wiki/Getting-Started).